-Financial assets available for sale include insignificant investment in equity instruments, measured at fair value.
+Financial assets at fair value through profit or loss are investment in equity instruments, measured at fair value.

-Financial assets at fair value through profit or loss include investments in equity instruments in the amount of MKD 63,925 thousand (2016: MKD 60,366 thousand) calculated with reference to the Macedonian Stock Exchange quoted bid prices.
-Changes in fair values of other financial assets at fair value through profit or loss are recorded in finance income/expenses in the Profit for the year (see note 20 and 21).
-The cost of these equity investments is MKD 31,786 thousand (2016: MKD 31,786 thousand).
+Financial assets at fair value through profit or loss include investments in equity instruments in the amount of MKD 103,306 thousand (2017: MKD 63,925 thousand) calculated with reference to the Macedonian Stock Exchange quoted bid prices.
+Changes in fair values of other financial assets at fair value through profit or loss are recorded in finance income/expenses in the Profit or Loss (see note 21).
+The cost of these equity investments is MKD 31,786 thousand (2017: MKD 31,786 thousand).